DanielBonnery/BonneryBreidtCoquetMetronKDE/README.md

 Some functions of `pubBonneryBreidtCoquet2017` produce pdf graphics and need pdflatex to be installed.

-## 2. Run the simulations

-## 2.1.
-Obtain the paper graphs and tables.
+## Produce the paper graphs and tables.